neoforged/.github/primers/1.21.9/index.md

     - `createIronBars` -> `createBarsAndItem`, `createBars`; not one-to-one
 - `net.minecraft.client.gui.GuiGraphics#submitSignRenderState` now takes in a `Model$Simple` instead of a `Model`
 - `net.minecraft.client.gui.components`
+    - `AbstractScrollArea#renderScrollbar` now takes in the current XY position of the cursor.
     - `AbstractSelectionList` no longer takes in the header height
         - `itemHeight` -> `defaultEntryHeight`
         - `addEntry`, `addEntryToTop` now takes in the height of the element